In case your time is short

 AIOps can feed analysis into the Incident Management process by autonomously surfacing the probable cause and allowing the NOC engineer to confirm that the analysis and data are sound before implementing a plan for resolution.

 The result?
 Faster incident analysis.
-AIOps can also automate responses and substantially reduce reduction times when implemented cautiously and thoughtfully.
+When implemented cautiously and thoughtfully, AIOps can also automate responses and substantially reduce reduction times.

-Once a root cause is determined with high confidence, a solution can be automatically implemented if it’s available.
-Low-risk automation for routine alerts in non-business-critical workloads is a smart starting point, freeing NOC engineers to focus on complex infrastructure support issues.
+Once a root cause is determined with high confidence, a solution can often be automatically implemented if it’s available.
+Momentary disruptions can cause incidents that quickly resolve themselves, which can be a useless distraction for NOC engineers.

 Lastly, AIOps can issue predictive alerts when it correlates real-time event and performance data with past event data that resulted in outages to identify developing problems before they require a reactive response.